09 Nov Alumni Board Current Scholar Profile: Q&A with 2014 Scholar Morgan Smith

 Tell us about an important mentor you have had.

 Nathan Hunt is the economic justice program director for the Interfaith Alliance of Colorado.
 He works with people experiencing homelessness, champions initiatives and is just an incredible all-around guy.
-I worked for Nathan this past summer, and he constantly challenged me to think in human terms: the margins, the homeless, the poor, the foreign aren’t abstract groups and shouldn’t be described as such.
+I worked for Nathan this past summer, and he constantly challenged me to think in human terms: the margins, the homeless, the poor, and the foreign aren’t abstract groups and shouldn’t be described as such.
 They are as much human as we are and by removing our shared human connection when talking about it, we distance ourselves and presume we have no responsibility.
 He always challenges me to think deeper and act as such.

 What’s the best advice you’ve ever received?